Sarav-Netz/Groot/README.md

 # FinallyFinalUser

-After so many attempts this user management system is working fine and if you want to try this file or this repo please aleways open the admin.php file... admin.php is the main file for our source and
+After so many attempts this user management system is working fine and if you want to try this fiel or this repo please aleways open the admin.php file... admin.php is the main file for our source and

-Manager interface is the main file after login...You can there as you want.

 #if you wanna change the database requirements then you can change inside the db.php file.